CDSP-SCPO/metadata-middleware/README.md

 The harvesting client must be saved a first time then edited again in order for the field to appear on the last page of the client settings.

+### Example of a harvesting client in Dataverse

+You can find a step by step tutorial to set up a harvesting client with Dataverse and metadata-middleware in the `docs` folder: [Dataverse + metadata-middleware](./docs/datasciencepo-harvesting-example.md).

 ## Possible improvements

 - Allow different types of response modifications, not only mappings between values